 Before using x chocks to stabilize a vehicle, you must first ensure that your vehicle is level.
-This may require standard wheel chocks and levelers.
+This will require standard wheel chocks and levelers.
 Once the vehicle is as level as possible, x chocks can be applied.

 2. Place the X Chocks and Tighten

 Place the x chocks between closely-spaced tires.
 Tighten the top nut with a ratchet until the sides of the chocks are firmly secured against the sides of the tires.
 Then, tighten a few more times to ensure a proper fit.

 After stabilizing your camper, apply wheel chocks to make sure that the rig is fully secure.